 NEW YORK - An insurer on March 6 told a federal court in New York that the conviction of the insurer's chief operating officer on unrelated charges has no bearing on a dispute with a reinsurer over the confirmation or vacatur of an arbitration award (Certain Underwriting Members at Lloyd's, London v.
 Insurance Company of the Americas, No. 16-cv-00323, S.D.
 N.Y.).

 NEW YORK - A New York federal bankruptcy judge on March 2 denied summary judgment to both Chapter 11 debtor Rapid-American Corp. and two of its insurers in a dispute over whether a policy has a $10 million or $30 million limit for asbestos liability claims (Rapid-American Corporation, et al. v.
 Travelers Casualty and Surety Company, et al., No. 15-01095, S.D.
 N.Y.
 Bkcy.).

-NEW YORK - A federal magistrate judge in New York on Feb.
-3 recommended approving a settlement agreement between the federal government and the New York Racing Association over the association's discharges of wastewater into New York state's and the city of New York's sewer systems without a National Pollutant Discharge Elimination System permit, finding that the terms of the agreement were fair and reasonable (United States of America v.
+NEW YORK - A federal judge in New York on March 3 adopted a magistrate judge's recommendation that a settlement between the federal government and the New York Racing Association to resolve a Clean Water Act (CWA) suit is fair and reasonable (United States of America v.
 The New York Racing Association, No. 16 CV 5442, E.D.
 N.Y., 2017 U.S. Dist.
-LEXIS 16621).
+LEXIS 30368).